software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Read through the [User stories and tasks](#user-stories-and-tasks) section.
 Then, plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
-> Consider the following things in the tasks:
+> Consider for example the following things in the tasks:
 >
 > - What kind of data requirements does the user story have?
-What kind JPA entity and repository class needs to be implemented?
 > - What kind of user interface requirements does the user story have?
-What kind of Thymeleaf template needs to be implemented?
 > - What kind of controller requirements does the user story have?
-What kind of controller class needs to be implemented?
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >